day8/re-frame/docs/clojurescript.md

 ---
 ## Keywords

-Keywords are like symbols excecpt they evaluate to themselves and not to some bound value.
+Keywords are like symbols, excecpt they evaluate to themselves and not to a bound value.
 This makes them like most other data litterals.

 Keywords are invaluable as `identities` (eg. keys in maps) and they are used very widely.